Saturday, 8 November 2025

 Bless my child.

-I still remember the pleasure I had when he formed in my womb.
-I can never forget the first sight that he saw me and the first touch when he was born.
+I remember how happy I was when he was in my womb.
+I will never forget the first time he saw and touched me after he was born.

-Only his laughter and happiness will make me smile in the years ahead.
+Only his laughter and happiness will bring me joy in the years to come.

-Man has created thousands of pleasures in this world but there is nothing in this world to compensate a single smile of a child.
+Man has created thousands of pleasures in this world, but nothing beats a child's smile.

 Monday, 25 May 2020